 An hour each day is timetabled specifically for the teaching of literacy.
 This session includes whole class, independent and group work focusing on a variety of texts, writing, spelling, punctuation, grammar, reading skills and handwriting.
 Children are given regular opportunities to write in extended contexts in both fiction and non-fiction modules.
 They will frequently start modules with a 'cold' piece of writing so the value of teaching can clearly be seen in end of modular pieces.
 Writing opportunities are also provided in cross-curricular contexts.

 At the Nursery/Reception stage when children first enter school, English work builds upon language skills that the children already possess.
 Children are presented with a rich and vibrant environment full of writing and speech.
 Writing will be in the form of displayed labels, captions, name tags, children’s work and individual letters.
 From the earliest days in school all children will be encouraged to recognise and respond to the writing that they see.
 Handwriting is taught each week.
-The Letters and Sounds Phonics Programme has been fully implemented in Foundation Stage and Key Stage 1.
+The 'No Nonsense' Phonics Programme has been fully implemented in Foundation Stage and Key Stage 1.

 At Key Stage 2 the children are further encouraged to use the wide range of skills that they now possess.
 A great deal of writing is done following visits and firsthand experience.
 Prose and poetry are used throughout.